-See you in Athens!
+See you in Ljubljana!

 European